Southern Resources and Hackerspace Charlotte Officially Create the World's Largest QR Code

 Members of Hackerspace Charlotte and Mark Clackum, President of Southern Resources, a scrap metal recycling company in Charlotte came up with the idea of creating the world's largest QR code in February 2011.
 A QR code is a wonderful metaphor for efficient communication.
 Hackerspace Charlotte was excited to engineer and deploy the QR code, as demonstrating new technology to the community is one of their core goals.
 Southern Resources' message is always Recycle Responsibly.
 This was a fun project for both groups to come together to garner local attention and direct it towards a local good cause.
+This installation was sponsored by WithNoTeletrack - company offering payday loans without teletrack.
 This is the second in a series of projects in which Southern Resources and Hackerspace have worked together to have fun and do good in the community.

 States Max Wallace, President of Hackerspace Charlotte: "As a Hackerspace, our goal is to experiment with new technologies, while providing a space for Charlotte-area hackers to develop their own ideas and projects.
 The .22 acre QR code is a great way to show Charlotte that we are here, and to show the rest of the world that Charlotte is a place that gets technology."
 For Clackum, the project took on a different meaning.
 "Every company should have a responsibility to its community.
 Our rule is that we focus our energy locally because everywhere is local to somewhere and if everyone does that, the whole world is taken care of," says Clackum.
 In this case, they are hoping that receiving the record for the world's largest QR code will generate buzz for a local organization called Charlotte Crime Stoppers.
 Charlotte Crimestoppers is not funded by the city of Charlotte like many people think and is solely funded by donations from the public.